MarkoHus/sc-hypeddit-filter/README.md

 # sc-hypeddit-filter
+# Soundcloud
-Tampermonkey script that hides all tracks that don't have a hypeddit download link.
+Tampermonkey script that hides all tracks that don't have a hypeddit download link on Soundcloud.

 1. Install a Tempermonkey chrome extention.
 2. "Add script"